 Excel add-ins overview

-An Excel add-in allows you to extend Excel application functionality across multiple platforms including Office for Windows, Office Online, Office for the Mac, and Office for the iPad.
+An Excel add-in allows you to extend Excel application functionality across multiple platforms including Windows, Mac, iPad, and in a browser.
 Use Excel add-ins within a workbook to:

 - Interact with Excel objects, read and write Excel data.

 - Extend functionality using web based task pane or content pane